Bluehost vs A2 Hosting: Choose Your Perfect Fit

 Why is Bluehost Better Value for Money?

-But what pushes Bluehost past the finish line is its scalability.
-Bluehost’s VPS and dedicated hosting plans are much cheaper than A2 Hosting’s, so if you ever want to grow your site and upgrade from a shared plan, you can stay with Bluehost without having to completely rework your budget.
+Bluehost keeps its prices and offerings a lot more grounded, so if you ever want to grow your site and upgrade from a shared plan, you can stay with Bluehost without having to rework your budget completely.

 Prices by Hosting Type